-All regular full-time and 50% or greater part-time employees of the City of Alexandria, except sworn police officers and firefighters, are eligible for long term disability (LTD) insurance benefits through Standard Insurance Co.
+The City’s full-time, regular and part-time employees, who work 20 or more hours per week, except sworn police officers and firefighters, are eligible for long term disability (LTD) insurance benefits through the Standard Insurance Company.
 LTD benefits are designed to partly replace income lost during periods of disability that result from injury, sickness, or pregnancy.
 Employees may receive 60% of basic monthly pay (excluding bonuses, overtime and other non-basic wages) subject to a maximum schedule amount of $5,000 per month, or until the maximum benefit period ends.
-The waiting period is 120 days for noncontributory insurance and 90 days for contributory insurance.
-The Long Term Disability benefits are offset by other benefits received such as Worker's Compensation, Retirement, or Social Security.
-It is important to read the insurance policy carefully to determine eligibility for benefits and the type and amount of benefits.
+The waiting period is 120 days for non-contributory insurance and 90 days for contributory insurance.
+The long term disability benefits are offset by other benefits received such as worker's compensation, retirement, or social security.

 Long-Term Care Insurance

 The City makes available to eligible employees the Commonwealth of Virginia's Long Term Care Insurance (LTC) through the Genworth Life Insurance Company.
 Long Term Care (LTC) insurance covers the costs of services not covered by health insurance.
 Individuals who require long-term care are generally not sick in the traditional sense, but instead, are unable to perform some or all of the basic